 Jay used the progressive overload principle for bodybuilding.
 While participating in competitions, Jay trained twice daily, five days a week.
 He always credited the gym for helping him get through his workout sessions.
 Working out with others can motivate you.
 The gym can bring out the best in you if you love competition.

 Progressive overload requires you to slowly increase your sets, reps, or weight during each session.
-According to Jay Cutler, he loved competitive bodybuilding, but equally important, he trains twice a day, and that’s fun for him.
+According to Jay Cutler the former Mr. Olympia, he loved competitive bodybuilding, but equally important, he trains twice a day, and that’s fun for him.